To understand the future of digital transformation, it’s essential to look back on its history.

 Digital value refers to the economic benefits and worth derived from digital assets, including digital products, services, and data.
 It encompasses the value created through digital channels such as websites, social media, and mobile apps.

 Digital value is crucial to digital transformation, as it integrates digital technologies into all business areas.
 This integration enhances operational efficiency and drives innovation and growth.
+Effective leadership is required to lead digital transformation initiatives, ensuring that organizations can successfully create and capture value.
 By leveraging digital value, businesses can unlock new revenue streams, improve customer experiences, and stay competitive in an increasingly digital world.

 The State of Digital Value